Xitric/MDSD-InternalDSL/README.md

 The class `FluentTestBuilder<TInput, TOutput>` is responsible for building up the boolean expresisons for method chaining.
 It uses a stack for boolean comparisons and another for operators, as well as context variables for keeping track of nesting depth and parentheses.
 Over time, it will pop comparisons and operators off of these stacks and combine them into compound expressions using the composite pattern.

 ## Generics and primitives
 The use of generics helps greatly with code completion and writing legal DSL.
-For instance, the function generator passed to the `Generator()` method affects the input type provided to functions such as `Then()` and `Equals()`.
+For instance, the input generator passed to the `Generator()` method affects the input type provided to functions such as `Then()` and `Equals()`.
 The function provided to `Then()` further determines the required return type from methods used to compose the boolean expressions.

 The way this is implemented does not allow for using primitives as return types.
 Thus, I needed to box primitives in reference types - I basically reinvented Java's autoboxing.
 All that is required is to explicitly specify the type in the call to `Then()` or `ThenLambda()`: